 His efforts earned Becker the honor of being the first-ever recipient of the Adams Entrepreneurial Pioneer Award.
 The award recognizes a person who has achieved career-long success as an entrepreneur and, most importantly, demonstrated their service, commitment and dedication to supporting the next generation of entrepreneurs.

-“When we thought about potential people to receive this award, it was amazing how one name came to mind: Eric Becker,” says Ted Zoller, director of the UNC Kenan-Flagler Center for Entrepreneurial Studies and the T.W.
+“When we thought about potential people to receive this award, it was amazing how one name came to mind: Eric Becker,” says Ted Zoller, T.W.
 Lewis Clinical Associate Professor of Strategy and Entrepreneurship.
 “He’s a person that inspires us all.”

 Becker accepted the award at a celebration kicking off the inaugural Adams Apprenticeship Forum, a daylong event for advisors and apprentices.